DynaMoN: Motion-Aware Fast and Robust Camera Localization for Dynamic Neural Radiance Fields: DISCUSSION

 \section{DISCUSSION}

-In comparison to more sparse reconstructions, our approach addresses camera localization and novel view synthesis in combination.
-While this leads to more pleasing 3D visualizations and novel views, the computing time is higher compared to traditional camera localization and 3D representation methods.
+In comparison to traditional sparse reconstructions~\cite{campos2021orb,mur2015orb,teed2021droid}, our approach addresses camera localization and dynamic NVS in combination.
+While this leads to more pleasing 3D visualizations and NVS results, the computing time is higher compared to traditional camera localization and non-dynamic 3D representation methods~\cite{zhu2022nice, zhu2023nicer,chung2023orbeez}.
+Nevertheless, compared to combined dynamic camera localization and dynamic NVS approaches~\cite{liu2023robust}, our approach requires only 60\% of the training time when using the same number of iterations and batch size, while being more robust in more dynamic scenes with dynamic camera motion.

-Our evaluation considers two aspects, the robustness of the camera pose estimation and the novel view synthesis results.
-For the camera pose estimation, our approach shows an improved performance compared to the state-of-the-art approaches.
-Furthermore, our used motion masks already provide an improved performance.
-However, on scenes with large motions the combination with semantic segmentation masks provide an improved camera localization result.
-Moreover, we demonstrate that our approach also achieve a robust performance on scenes with less camera motion, normally used for novel view synthesis, see Table~\ref{tab:slam_iphone}.

-According to the results in Table~\ref{tab:tum_nerf}, existing camera regression and novel view synthesis results are challenged by more dynamic camera motions and dynamic scenes.

-Although our approach has demonstrated competitive results on the TUM RGB-D and BONN RGB-D datasets, it faced challenges when applied to the multi-camera iPhone dataset due to its narrower field of view.
-Additionally, on the BONN RGB-D Dynamic dataset, our approach struggled with handling strong light influences near the camera, as illustrated in Fig.~\ref{fig:failure}.
-Future work could focus on enhancing motion mask prediction by eliminating the need for predefined classes.
+Moreover, our approach shows an improved performance compared to the state-of-the-art for camera localization.
+Only using our motion masks already improves the performance.
+Moreover, for scenes with large motions, the combination with semantic segmentation masks provides significantly improved camera localization results.
+The results presented in Table~\ref{tab:tum_nerf} indicate that RoDynRF~\cite{liu2023robust}, despite being a state-of-the-art method that integrates combined camera regression with NVS, faces significant challenges in handling highly dynamic camera movements and dynamic scenes.
+In contrast, our method demonstrates superior robustness and yields improved outcomes when compared to both RoDynRF~\cite{liu2023robust} and HexPlane~\cite{cao2023hexplane} employing COLMAP poses on the BONN RGB-D Dynamic and TUM RGB-D dataset.
+Furthermore, our iterative pose refinement process enhances robustness, as evidenced in Table~\ref{tab:ablation}, and achieves better performance in NVS on both datasets.

+Looking at the results of 4D GS with COLMAP poses, combining robust camera localization and 4D GS seems to be a promising future research direction.